byuawsfhtl/HandwritingRecognition/README.md

 Configuration File Arguments:
 * img_path: The path to the images to be inferred
+* img_path_subdirs: Boolean whether or not to include subdirectories of img_path
 * out_path: The output path to the results of the inference
 * model_in: The path to the pre-trained model weights to be used during inference
 * img_size: The size which all images will be resized/padded for inference on the model